Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Simulation Study

 \subsection{Validity of the asymptotic theory and necessity of de-biasing}

 We first show that the asymptotic behavior of the estimation error is consistent with our theoretical result.
-By \thref{bandwidth}, the optimal rate of convergence of the estimation error is attained when the bandwidth takes the form \(m_n^{\star} \Delta_n = \beta \Delta_n^{1/4}\), for some \(\beta \in (0,\infty) \), and, thus, we only analyze the first case of Theorem \ref{thm}.
-We aim to estimate the spot variance \(c_{0.5}\) using our pre-averaging kernel estimator (\ref{PreAverEst0}), with \(\beta = 1\) and the exponential kernel.
+By \thref{bandwidth}, the optimal rate of convergence of the estimation error is attained when the bandwidth takes the form \(m_n^{\star} \Delta_n = \beta \Delta_n^{1/4}\), for some \(\beta \in (0,\infty) \), and, thus, we only analyze the {\Blue case 1(i) ($\beta\in(0,\infty)$)} of Theorem \ref{thm}.
+We aim to estimate the {\Blue spot variance \(c_{0.5}\) in the Heston model \eqref{HestonMld00} without jumps.
+Accordingly and for simplicity, we use the untruncated pre-averaging kernel estimator \eqref{eq:non_truncated_pre}.
+We take \(\beta = 1\) and exponential kernel}.
 The histogram of the estimation errors, $\hat{c}_{0.5} - c_{0.5}$, based on 25,000 simulated paths, is shown in Figure \ref{fig:hist_exp}.
-We also plot the theoretical density of the estimation error as prescribed by Theorem \ref{thm} but with the true parameter values for $\gamma$ and $\theta $, and replacing $c_{0.5}$ with the mean of $v_{0.5}$ over all 25,000 path.
+We also plot the theoretical density of the estimation error as prescribed by Theorem \ref{thm} but with the true parameter values for $\gamma$ and $\theta $, and replacing $c_{0.5}$ with the {\Blue average value} of $c_{0.5}$ over all 25,000 path.
 As it can be seen, the theoretical density is consistent with the empirical results.

-To investigate the need of the bias correction term \(\widehat{Y}_{j}^{n}\) in (\ref{PreAverEst0}), let us consider a new estimator without the bias correction term, \(\tilde{c}_{\tau} = \sum_{j=1}^{n-k_n+1} K_{m_n \Delta_n}\left(t_{j-1} - \tau\right)\left(\overline{Y}_{j}^{n}\right)^2 \mathbbm{1}_{\{|\bar{Y}^n_j | \leq v_n\}} \).
+To investigate the need of the bias correction term \(\widehat{Y}_{j}^{n}\) in $\hat{c}\left(k_{n}, {m}_{n},v_n,1\right)_{\tau}$, let us consider a new estimator without the bias correction term, \(\tilde{c}_{\tau} = \sum_{j=1}^{n-k_n+1} K_{m_n \Delta_n}\left(t_{j-1} - \tau\right)\left(\overline{Y}_{j}^{n}\right)^2 \mathbbm{1}_{\{|\bar{Y}^n_j | \leq v_n\}} \).
 We show the histogram of the estimation errors $\tilde{c}_{0.5} - c_{0.5} $ for 25,000 simulated paths, and, for comparisons, also plot the same theoretical asymptotic density function of Figure \ref{fig:hist_exp}.
-As shown in {left panel of} Figure \ref{fig:debias}, the estimator $\tilde{v}_{0.5}$ significantly overestimates the spot variance, which shows the necessity of the bias correction term \(\widehat{Y}_{j}^{n}\) in (\ref{PreAverEst0}).
+As shown in {left panel of} Figure \ref{fig:debias}, the estimator {\Blue $\tilde{c}_{0.5}$} significantly overestimates the spot variance, which shows the necessity of the bias correction term \(\widehat{Y}_{j}^{n}\) in (\ref{PreAverEst0}).